careers-computer-forensics-examiner-990x358

 • Step 1: Earn a high school diploma or GED (four years): A high school diploma is required for any path into this career.
 If available, high school students should take computer science and programming courses.

 • Step 2: Earn a bachelor’s degree (four years): According to O*NET OnLine, 53 percent of information security analysts have a bachelor’s degree.
-The experience earned in a bachelor’s degree program can be both professionally preparatory and personally rewarding.
+The experience earned in a bachelor’s degree program can be professionally preparatory and personally rewarding.
 Students who want to pursue this career should strongly consider a degree in computer science.

 • Step 3: Gain entry-level experience (timeline varies): With the speed at which technology changes, professional experience in the field is the best way to learn computer forensics.
 While it may be difficult to get an entry-level position in the field, the closer to the career one can get, the more likely they are to gain relevant, valuable experience.

-While many factors can influence how long it will take someone to pursue a career as a computer forensics examiner, on average a high school graduate who decides to complete a bachelor’s degree can start in an entry-level position in as little as four years, with an established career in six to eight years after high school.
+While many factors can influence how long it will take someone to pursue a career as a computer forensics examiner, on average, a high school graduate who decides to complete a bachelor’s degree can start in an entry-level position in as little as four years, with an established career in six to eight years after high school.

 Computer Forensics Examiner Tasks and Responsibilities